Find A Lawyer Legal Articles Attorney Login

 Step 1.
 Identify the location of the traffic camera:

-The first step in obtaining traffic camera video footage of a car accident is to identify the location of the traffic camera that may have captured the accident.
+The first step in obtaining traffic camera video footage of a car accident is to identify the location of the traffic camera that may have captured the crash.
 This can be done by reviewing the police report or by contacting the local police department or department of transportation.

 Step 2.
 Determine the jurisdiction of the camera:

 Once you've identified the location of the traffic camera, you need to determine the jurisdiction of the camera.
 Is the camera operated by the local police department, department of transportation, or a private company?
-This information is important because it will determine who you need to contact to obtain the video footage.
+This information is important because it will determine who to contact to obtain the video footage.

 Step 3.
 Contact the appropriate agency: